 The Education (Admission to Schools) Act 2018 and the Education (Welfare) Act 2000 place a duty on all recognised schools to prepare and publish an Admission Policy.

-The Education Act, 1998 provides for an appeal process in the event of a refusal to enrol.
-The appeal process is set out in section 5.3 in respect of applications made to the First-Year Group and in section 6.3 in respect of applications made to all years other than the First-Year Group.
+The Education Act, 1998 provides for an appeal process in the event of a refusal to admit a student .
+The appeal process is set out in section 5.2 in respect of applications made to the First-Year Group and in section 6.2 in respect of applications made to all years other than the First-Year Group.

 It is important to understand that our school does not provide ‘religious instruction’ and therefore the legal requirement to advise of the option to opt-out of religious instruction does not arise in this school.
 There is an important distinction between ‘religious instruction’ and ‘religious education’: